lgeorgieff/javascript/README.md

  1. [event loop](node.js/160_event_loop/README.md)
  1. [ES6](node.js/170_es6/README.md)

+# Memory
+[This section](./memory/README.md) contains several examples of memory handling and garbage collection in a JavaScript runtime environment.

 # Closure Compiler
 Google's closure compiler is a JavaScript to JavaScript compiler.
 It generates a much smaller code version of the input files.
-It can be used for performace improvement but also for error checking.
+It can be used for performance improvement but also for error checking.
  1. [Closure compiler](closure_tools/closure_compiler/README.md)

 # JavaScript Linting